danielnoam/portfolio/content/jams/bubblerena/content.md

 ## Game Mechanics

-- First-person movement with running, jumping, and dashing for dynamic arena traversal
+- First-person movement with running, jumping, and dashing for traversal.
-- Color-matching bubble shooting system requiring strategic placement to create bubble matches
+- Color-matching bubble shooting system requiring strategic placement to create bubble matches.
-- Wave-based progression with increasing difficulty and more bubbles spawning each round
+- Wave-based progression with increasing difficulty and more bubbles spawning each round.
-- Jump pads scattered throughout the arena providing vertical mobility and tactical positioning
+- Jump pads scattered throughout the arena providing vertical mobility.
-- Combo system that tracks popped bubbles and creates destructive bubble shields around the player
+- Combo system that tracks popped bubbles and creates destructive bubble shields around the player.

 </div>